nishadtardalkar/ColorGrade/README.md

 <br>
 &nbsp&nbsp You have to copy paste full path of the video sample in the main.py script.
 (Cavemen coding) <br>
+&nbsp&nbsp You can also change tonemapper presets in the tonemapper settings of colorgrade class.
+(Defaut is set to ACES) <br>
 &nbsp&nbsp When none of the following command is active use mouse to move the slider between original and preview section.<br>
 &nbsp&nbsp When any of the following command is active use mouse vertically to + or - that option.<br>
 <br>